ma16/rpio/cc/Rpi/Pwm.md

 A write operation to this register appends a word onto the FIFO.
 The FIFO itself is 16 words deep.
 Each word is 32-bit wide.
 The FIFO can not be read.
 The status of the FIFO is reflected by STA.EMPT, STA.FULL, STA.RERR and STA.WERR.

 When writing the register you should make sure:
-* either beforhand that the FIFO is not full
+* either beforehand that the FIFO is not full
 * or afterwards that no write-error has occurred.

-The FIFO is shared between both channels.
-Hence, when both channels are enabled for FIFO usage:
+When both channels read the FIFO:
-* The data is shared between these channels in turn.
-For example, with the word sequence A B C D E F G H, the first channel will use A C E G and the second channel will use B D F H.
+* The data is shared between the channels in turn.
+For example, with the word sequence A B C D, the first channel will read A C and the second channel will read B D.
 * The range register should hold the same value for both channels.
-* The datasheet says that RPTL# is not meaningful as there is no defined channel to own the last data in the FIFO.
-Therefore both RPTL# flags must be set to zero.
-However, observations show, it doesn't has to.
+* The datasheet says that RPTL is not meaningful as there is no defined channel to own the last data in the FIFO.
+Therefore both RPTL flags must be set to zero.
-* If the configuration has changed in any of the two channels, the FIFO should be cleared before writing new data.
+* If the configuration has changed for any of the two channels, the FIFO should be cleared before writing new data.

 ### FIFO Underrun